raphaelalmeidamartins/mystery-letter/README.md

 ### Bonus
 <ol start="17">
-  <li>With a mistery letter generated, it should be possible to switch (randomly) the style of a word by clicking in it
+  <li>With a mystery letter generated, it should be possible to switch (randomly) the style of a word by clicking in it
     <ul>
       <li>When clicking in a word, another <strong>random</strong> style should be applied to it.</li>
       <li>The number of changes should be unlimited;</li>